zikula-modules/Scribite/docs/en/installationAndUsage.markdown

 Image upload with KCFinder
 --------------------------
 CKEditor and TinyMCE editors can be integrated with KCFinder web file manager (http://kcfinder.sunhater.com/).
-This provides to them possibility to upload images from the editor interface (image buttons).
+This provides to them the ability to upload images from the editor interface (via image buttons).
 For now in Scribite integration is automated for CKEditor only.

 Steps to install: